kubeflow/examples/xgboost/README.md

 # Ames housing value prediction using XGBoost on Kubeflow

-In this example we will demonstrate how to use Kubeflow with XGBoost.
+In this example we will demonstrate how to use Kubeflow with XGBoost using the [Kaggle Ames Housing Prices prediction](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/).
 We will do a detailed walk-through of how to implement, train and serve the model.
 You will be able to run the exact same workload on-prem and/or on any cloud provider.
 We will be using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) to show how the end-to-end workflow runs on [Google Cloud Platform](https://cloud.google.com/).

 # Pre-requisites